Find synonyms Find exact match

 We do not recommend the use of this regimen.
 In addition, mifepristone is not approved for treatment of ectopic pregnancy in the United States.
 (See "First trimester medication abortion (termination of pregnancy)".)

-Pretreatment testing — Prior to treatment, the following testing should be performed:
+Pretreatment testing — Prior to treatment, a viable pregnancy must be excluded.
+Otherwise, a woman with an intrauterine pregnancy might be subjected to methotrexate administration .
+The following testing should be performed:

 The diagnosis of ectopic pregnancy is discussed in detail separately.
 (See "Clinical manifestations, diagnosis, and management of ectopic pregnancy".)